MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/how-to-create-index-from-mag.md

    |**`@Param_UseSubgraphForInstitution`** | Generates a subgraph containing data related to the specified institution. | **microsoft**|

     > [!IMPORTANT]
     > If you use the example output path.
-Make sure to create the **makessubgraph** container.
+Make sure to create the **makessubgraph** container before running this script.
 Follow [Create a container](https://docs.microsoft.com/azure/storage/blobs/storage-quickstart-blobs-portal#create-a-container) guide for how to do this.
     >

     > [!TIP]